Ex-Muslims of North America: Activities

 Sarah Haider explains the goals and actions of EXMNA (2017).

-EXMNA organizes support chapters across the United States and Canada which are closed-group meetings for safety reasons; individuals who wish to attend the support group events must go through a screening process for identity authentication purposes.
+EXMNA organizes ex-Muslim support chapters across the United States and Canada that are closed-group meetings for safety reasons; individuals who wish to attend support group events must undergo screening for identity verification.

-EXMNA provides emergency support and grants to ex-Muslims in dire times – from escaping abuse to finding shelter and professional assistance.
-In 2018 Mahad Olad, a US college student was taken to Kenya and held against his will.
-He was to undergo conversion therapy to cure his apostasy and homosexuality.
+EXMNA provides emergency support and grants to ex-Muslims in dire times—from escaping abuse to finding shelter and professional assistance.
+In 2018, Mahad Olad, a US college student, was taken to Kenya and held against his will.
+He was to undergo conversion therapy to 'cure' his apostasy from Islam and homosexuality.
 He was rescued through EXMNA's efforts and provided a grant to pay for his flight back to the US.

-EXMNA spearheaded a campaign which successfully pressured Twitter to reverse its decision to submit to a request by the Pakistan Telecommunication Authority to block content and accounts which the agency deemed blasphemous in what a report by The New York Times said was the first time that the social networking service had agreed to withhold content in Pakistan.
+EXMNA led a campaign that successfully pressured Twitter to reverse its decision to obey a request from the Pakistan Telecommunication Authority to block content and accounts it considered blasphemous, which a report by The New York Times described as the first time the social networking service agreed to withhold content in Pakistan.

-EXMNA went on a 2017–2018 campus tour across North America in what the organization said was a first-of-its kind effort to bring Muslim apostates and other activists to colleges across the United States and Canada.
+EXMNA went on a 2017–2018 campus tour across North America in what the organization said was a first-of-its kind effort to bring ex-Muslims and other activists to colleges across the United States and Canada.